 Cities (and a State) that have Adopted Predictive Scheduling Laws

 At the time of writing, several regions across the U.S. have adopted Predictive Scheduling laws.
-These include San Francisco; Emeryville, CA; Seattle; New York City; Philadelphia, and the state of Oregon.
+These include San Francisco; Emeryville, CA; Seattle; New York City; Philadelphia; Chicago, and the state of Oregon.
 Vermont and New Hampshire have passed laws specifically pertaining to Right to Request, and San Jose adopted an ordinance focused on Opportunity to Work (we’ll go over what those mean below).

 Each city and state’s policy is unique, and their requirements for the industries and companies that qualify vary.
 For instance, in New York City, retailers with 30 or more locations in the U.S. and more than 20 employees qualify.
 Generally, Predictive Scheduling laws apply to retail, food service, and hospitality organizations.
 Subcontractors in those industries also generally qualify under the laws.

 Key Components of Predictive Scheduling Policies

 There are several aspects of scheduling and staffing that Predictive Scheduling laws address.
 Not all Predictive Scheduling policies address all areas, and their specific requirements differ.
 Overall, the laws aim to improve scheduling stability, pay reliability, and quality of life for hourly workers.
 Here are the key components that show up in Predictive Scheduling ordinances:

 - Employers must provide work schedules at least two weeks in advance.
 Any changes to the schedule within two weeks could result in fees for the employer.
 Employees also typically have the right to decline hours added to the schedule.

 - Employees must receive an estimate of the number of hours they’ll be likely to work.
 Some policies require the Good Faith Estimate at the time of hiring, and in some cities, employers must update their estimate on a regular basis.